Ripple’s detox massage is a great way to do a stand alone body rejuvenation and detox, or to support a detoxing diet.

 Detox Massage Tips

 Detox works best when you do it with both the inside and the outside.
 The first couple of days of these sort of diets aren’t usually much fun – lots of water, no wheat or dairy, none of your favourite cakes or alchohol.
 But they are a great way to reset your body and your mind into a healthier way of living.
 You could try some of the shorter ones that are quite as extreme.
 I figure its better to do a shorter easier one and complete than try for the Everest of Detox Diets and come away feeling disheartened.
+More tips on why your massage therapist will encourage you to drink more water are here

 - You can add in other nice treatments to your diet to make it more fun like the detox massage from Ripple.
 This works on several body systems like the lymphatic system and the digestive system.
 Ripple also uses essential oils such as lime and tangerine to further eliminate toxins from your body.